Could masks be back? Sedgwick County Commissioners discuss a possible new health order

 “If we don’t trust to make the best choice for themselves and we want to essentially treat everyone like they are not vaccinated,” Howell said.
 “I think we lose the incentive that is obviously a natural incentive to live their life freely and return to normal.”

-But Commissioner Sarah Lopez said with the spread of the delta variant in Sedgwick County, an order to mask up might be necessary.
+Commissioner Sarah Lopez said a mask order might be necessary with the spread of the delta variant in Sedgwick County.